 What is a Stream Host?

 The action of broadcasting another streamer’s channel while you are offline.
 If any of your followers or passerbys watch the hosted channel, their views will be applied to the hosted channel.
 Hosting often happens with raids.
 In order to host another channel on Twitch, the first streamer types /host name-of-other-channel.
 To stop hosting, they would need to type /unhost.
-On Mixer, you host another stream by going to it and pressing the “host” button.

 What is a HUD (Head-Up Display)?